lucastorri/relayvatr/README.md

 # Relayvatr

-An Elevator Control System simulator.
+An Elevator Control System.

 ## Overview

+The simulator runs iteratively.
 On each iteration, an elevator can be performing one of the following operations:

   * Being idle;
   * Passing through a floor without stopping;